They say…

 Burton Bridge Burton Porter

-There is a certain irony in a great coming from Burton upon Trent.
+There is a certain irony in a great porter coming from Burton upon Trent.
 Porter originated in 18th century London and became the first big commercial beer style, but it went into slow decline in the second half of the 19th century under competition from paler beers, and Burton, with its sulphate-rich waters ideal for working with new pale malts, became Britain’s new brewing capital.

-finally vanished after World War II, but the growing interest in traditional styles brought it back from the dead as a speciality in the late 1970s.
-Burton Bridge was established shortly afterwards in 1982, initially as a brewpub, by two ex-employees of what was then one of the town’s giants, Allied Breweries (Ind Coope).
+Porter finally vanished after World War II, but the growing interest in traditional styles brought it back from the dead as a speciality in the late 1970s.
+Burton Bridge was established shortly afterwards in 1982, initially as a brewpub, by two ex-employees of what was then one of the town’s giants, Breweries (Ind Coope).
 The brewery was an early pioneer of real ale in a bottle, appropriately in a town where one of the few remaining bottle conditioned ales of the older generation, Worthington White Shield, was still clinging on at nearby Bass.

 It’s a deep orangey-brown with reddish highlights and throws a copious bubbly fawn head.
-The aroma is tangy with orange and roast notes and a touch of caramel.
-The smooth palate is fruity and acidic, with an orange juice flavour that might be excessive were it not balanced by herbal, nutty and almost woody hops and spicy liquorice flavours.
+The aroma is tangy with and roast notes and a touch of caramel.
+The smooth palate is fruity and acidic, with an orange juice flavour that might be excessive were it not balanced by herbal, nutty and almost woody bitter hops and spicy liquorice flavours.

 Some contemporary porters can’t make up their minds what distinguishes them from other dark beers like stouts and milds.
 Not so Burton’s entry, which combines roast and slightly sour flavours with the sort of drinkability you’d expect from a beer that quenched the thirst of manual workers to provide one of the best current interpretations of the style.